uguisousa/EpicFilme/README.md

 </div>

 <hr>

 > [!TIP]
-> - Veja um pouco do desenvolvimento do site:<a href="https://youtu.be/vGRAFcQ60jI?si=vxSREbFA347C1TF1"> EpiC Filmes</a>
+> Veja um pouco do desenvolvimento do site: <a href="https://youtu.be/vGRAFcQ60jI?si=vxSREbFA347C1TF1">EpiC Filmes</a>